JavaCoffeeBean/FinanceApplications/README.md

 # FinanceApplication
-This is an application that allows you to
+This is an application that allows you to keep up with